Pilatuz/devicehive-arduino/DeviceHive/examples/Example1/README.md

 `ls /dev/tty*`).
 These settings can be found in the very end of the `basic_gateway_example.py` file.

-After you save the file and run it, the gatway code will request Arduino for it's initialization parameters and pass them to DeviceHive cloud.
+After you save the file and run it, the gateway code will request Arduino for it's initialization parameters and pass them to DeviceHive cloud.
 After that you will be able to send command and get notifications to/from your Arduino.
-In this example, the commands are "set" - which will set the state of on-board LED connected to pin 13 to on/off (1/0) and "blink" which will accept a structure which consists of on/off/count fields to set on/off period in milliseconds and count (for example: `{"on":500, "off":1000, "count":5}`).
+In this example, the commands are "set" - which will set the state of on-board LED connected to pin 13 to on/off (1/0), "blink" which will accept a structure which consists of on/off/count fields to set on/off period in milliseconds and count (for example: `{"on":500, "off":1000, "count":5}`), "text" which will accept text message consisting of one text string and display it on LCD and "doubletext" which will accept a structure consisting of two text strings and display them on LCD.
-In addition to these commands, the sample Arduino code will also be sending notifications when pin 12 changes its sate.
+In addition to these commands, the sample Arduino code will also be sending notifications when pin 12 changes it's state.
 You can test it by connecting/disconnecting +5V probe to PIN 12 to simulate LOW/HIGH states.